taw/etwng/ui_converter/README.txt

 from 25th August 2010, with various patches by taw (Tomasz Wegrzanowski), mostly support for older versions of ui layout files (for ETW).

+You need Python 3.x for this converter.
+It will not work with Python 2.x

 == Versions of UI layout format ==

 Right now three versions of ui layout files are supported: